Abjad/abjad/README.md

 Abjad creates a ``~/.abjad`` directory the first time it runs.
 In ``~/.abjad`` you will find a the file ``abjad.cfg``.
 This is the Abjad configuration file.

 You can use the Abjad configuration file to tell Abjad about your preferred PDF file viewer, MIDI player, your preferred LilyPond language and so on.

-Your configuration file's contents will look approximately like this by default:
+Your configuration filewill look something like this the first time you open
+it:

     # Abjad configuration file created by Abjad on 31 January 2014 00:08:17.
     # File is interpreted by ConfigObj and should follow ini syntax.